hehonghui/iOS-tech-frontier/issue-6/Core Image入门教程(swift).md

 Build and run, and you should have a functioning live slider that will alter the sepia value for your image in real time!

-#Getting Photos from the Photo Album
+#Getting Photos from the Photo Album（星期四）
 Now that you can change the values of the filter on the fly, things are starting to get real interesting!
 But what if you don’t care for this image of flowers?
 Next you’ll set up a UIImagePickerController so you can get pictures from out of the photo album and into your app so you can play with them.

 You need to create a button that will bring up the photo album view, so open up Main.storyboard, drag in a button to the bottom right of the scene, and label it “Photo Album”.
 As before, use Auto Layout to Reset to Suggested Constraints.
 The button should be underneath the slider on the right side.